 Unless there are special operating conditions, the employee may choose to compensate overtime with free time.
 This free time must be taken in the next quarter.
-The overtime compensation (see Table 3.4.4.) will then not be paid in cash or paid in converted free time.
+The overtime compensation (see table 3.4.4.) will then not be paid in cash or paid in converted free time.

 3.4.5.
-Shift work compensation
+Compensation for shift work